username1565/f5-steganography/README.md

-# C\# Implementation of F5 Algorithm for JPEG Steganography
+# C\# Lite version of the Implementation F5 Algorithm for JPEG Steganography (without any another dependencies and packages).
 F5 is a steganography algo for hiding information in JPEG images.

 More Information & Java Implementation: